-C. Conclusions on the grouping of substances and read-across approach
+C. Conclusions on the grouping of substances and read-across approach ii.Referral of the decision to the Member States Competent Authorities

 As explained above, based on the information from the evaluated registration dossier and your comments, your adaptation does not comply with the general rules of adaptation as set out in Annex XI, Section 1.5.
 Therefore, your adaptation is rejected.